College of Social Studies

 MA, Arizona State University; PHD, Syracuse University

-Associate Professor of Government; Co-Chair, College of Social Studies; Tutor, College of Social Studies; Coordinator, Middle Eastern Studies
+Associate Professor of Government; Tutor, College of Social Studies; Associate Professor in Liberal Studies

 Cecilia Miller